 Cause: DHCP configuration file was exported using Java Console installed from an earlier version of OES or NetWare system.
-Importing this file using OES 11 SP2 or later Java Console is not supported.
+Importing this file using OES 11 SP3 Java Console is not supported.

 Action: Import and Export of DHCP configuration file should be performed using same version of Java Console.